makerspace-kaarst/magicdashboardv2/RemoteAdmin/NodeMagic/DOCUMENTATION.md

   ![Upload an image](img/upload_an_image.png)

-- After uploading the image, you can insert the image into a slice using the "Node Templating Editor".
+- After uploading the image, you can insert the image into a slide using the "Node Templating Editor".
 To do this, you need a headline and the file name of the image (for example: "img001.png").

 ***ATTENTION:*** The uploader can only process PNG and JPEG files.
 Other files will be uploaded, but you cannot use them.